 The term paper should relate to the contents of the seminar.
 The paper should propose a realistic research design that could be employed in the context of a term paper or thesis.
+Moreover, students should refer to original descriptive evidence (in the form of a table or figure) that offers a first insights (as opposed to a full-fledged test) of their research hypotheses.
 The structure of the term paper should follow that of an empirical article in a scientific journal (please refer to the readings of our seminar).

 Accordingly, the seminar paper should begin with a research puzzle (an empirical phenomenon that cannot be explained by existing studies), introduce the specific research question, and explain the scientific and societal relevance of the topic.
 This should be followed by a targeted literature review, on the basis of which a theoretical foundation along with testable research hypotheses should be developed.
 Subsequently, the data used as well as the key methodological steps of the analysis must be explained.
-Finally, students should give a brief summary of the proposed design and discuss potential challenges in the future implementation.
+In a short results section, You should present descriptive evidence in the form of original graphs and tables to give a glimpse into preliminary findings on the research inquiry.
+Finally, in the conclusion, you should briefly summarize your research proposal and discuss the next steps as well as potential challenges in its future implementation.